backyardbiomech/qtiConverter/README.md

 2. Save the text file containing questions in it's own folder.
     + the name of the file will become the name of the test bank in Canvas, which will also produce a Canvas "quiz" by default containing all of the questions
-    + save any images you want to include as their own files in that same folder.
+    + save any images you want to include as their own files in that same folder. **NOTE FOR IMAGES:** all images will be sized to a "safe" size for display in Canvas (314px wide).
+You can drag to resize the image once it's inserted in Canvas.
     + For now, avoid spaces in the name of any of the files (.txt and images).
 Whatever you name your image files should be what you include on the "image: " line in the text document.

 ## Running the application

-1. For now, this is command line only.
+1. The easiest is to drag your text file containing the questions onto the app.

+2. The harder is to download the actual python script from Bitbucket, and run it from the command line:
 The basic call is
 ```
-qtiConverterApp.py --ifile /path/to/text/file.txt
+qtiConverterApp.py /path/to/text/file.txt
 ```
 changing the path to your text file as needed.
+You can add `--sep ')'` is you use parenthesis after your question numbers and answer letters.

 2. The output will be a zip folder that is named for the text file + "\_export".
 E.g., if your text file is `exam1.txt`, the folder will be `exam1\_export.zip`.
 This is the folder you will import in Canvas, and it *should* include all of your images and questions.